westonkd/aircana/README.md

 - Use Claude Code's plugin installation commands to enable your plugin

 ### Things to try

+- Follow the [Getting Started](#getting-started) tutorial to create agents with knowledge bases—Aircana's key differentiator

 - Configure the Confluence integration and create domain-specific agents